DanielMartensson/STM32-OS/README.md

 Solution: mount none -t devpts /dev/pts
 ```

-# To large files to commit
+## To large files to commit

-These are important files that are to large to commit.
+Here are files that are too large to commit:

 ```
 rootfs/usr/lib/arm-linux-gnueabihf/libLLVM-17.so.1